 OLAPLEX ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Olaplex Holdings, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Olaplex Holdings, Inc. (“Olaplex” or the “Company”) (NASDAQ: OLPX) in the United States District Court of Central California on behalf of all persons and entities who purchased or otherwise acquired Olaplex securities pursuant to the company's September 30, 2021 IPO, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Olaplex Holdings, Inc. ("Olaplex" or the "Company") OLPX in the United States District Court of Central California on behalf of all persons and entities who purchased or otherwise acquired Olaplex securities pursuant to the company's September 30, 2021 IPO, both dates inclusive (the "Class Period").
 Investors have until January 17, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.